 - Retake or cancellation

-What other costs should I be aware of after I get my license?
+What other costs will I pay after I get my license?

 The cost of car insurance varies depending on your provider, driver profile, level of coverage and location.
 It’s usually cheaper in states like Maine, and notoriously expensive in New Jersey, Minnesota and Georgia.

-If you have special conditions attached to your driving, you’ll need to apply for a restricted driver’s license.
-These conditions will be listed on your license, and you’ll face suspension if you’re caught breaking them.
+If you have special conditions attached to your driving, you may need a restricted driver’s license.
+These conditions will get listed on your license, and you’ll face suspension if you’re caught breaking them.

 The restrictions could include:

 - Eyesight.
-If your vision is impaired, you may be told to wear glasses or contacts, or drive in daylight only.
+If your vision is impaired, you may be legally required to wear glasses or contacts to drive, or drive in daylight only.

 - Hearing.
 If you’re deaf or experiencing hearing loss, you may need to use hearing aids and assistive mirrors.